-Lynne Marinelli Ghenov is a visual artist who primarily composes drawings on aged paper.
-Lynne has shown recent work in Philadelphia, Los Angeles, Memphis and Knoxville.
+Lynne Marinelli Ghenov is a visual artist who primarily makes drawings and works on paper.
+Lynne has shown work in Philadelphia, Los Angeles, New Jersey, New York, South Carolina and Tennessee.
 She was born in Philadelphia, Pennsylvania in 1975 and raised in southern New Jersey.
-She currently lives and works in Knoxville, TN where she co-founded and co-directs C for Courtside Gallery, an artist run curatorial space in north downtown Knoxville.
+She currently lives and works in Knoxville, TN where she co-founded and co-directed C for Courtside Gallery, an artist run curatorial space in north downtown Knoxville, from 2017-2020.
+Lynne is the Associate at Loghaven Artist Residency in Knoxville, TN.
 She graduated from Tyler School of Art receiving a BFA in sculpture in 1998.
 She also studied abroad at Temple University Rome in Italy in 1996.